vasole/pymca/doc/source/tutorials.rst

 `Calibration tutorial <http://www.esrf.fr/computing/bliss/downloads/pymca/calibrationtutorial.htm>`_.
 To be used if you still have some doubts about how to calibrate your spectra.

-`Materials tutorial <http://pymca.sourceforge.net/materials.html>`_ .
+:doc:`./xrf/material-definition/index`.
 This tutorial will show you how to define your own materials.

 `ROI Imaging tutorial <http://www.esrf.fr/computing/bliss/downloads/pymca/roitooltutorial.htm>`_ .
 Introduction to the stack imaging capabilities of PyMca